ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 **Options**

-- `--name value`: New name of the IPSec Policy.
-The maximum name length is 47 characters
+- `--name value`: New unique name of the IPSec policy.
+The maximum name length is 47 characters.
-- `--authentication value`: Authentication algorithm of the IPSec Policy.
-Valid values are none, hmac-sha-256-128, hmac-sha1-96
+- `--authentication value`: Authentication algorithm of the IPSec policy.
+Valid values are 'hmac-sha-256-128', 'hmac-sha1-96', 'none'.
-- `--encryptio value`: Encryption algorithm of the IPSec policy.
-Valid values are '3des-cbc', 'aes-128-cbc', 'aes-128-gcm, 'aes-192-cbc', 'aes-192-gcm', 'aes-256-cbc', 'aes-256-gcm', 'des-cbc'.
-When using aes-128-gcm, aes-192-gcm or aes-256-gcm authentication should be set to 'none'.
+- `--encryption value`: Encryption algorithm of the IPSec policy.
+Valid values are 'aes-256-cbc', 'aes-192-cbc', 'aes-128-cbc', 'aes-256-gcm', 'aes-192-gcm', 'aes-128-gcm', '3des-cbc'.
+When using 'aes-128-gcm', 'aes-192-gcm' or 'aes-256-gcm' authentication should be set to 'none'.
-- `--dhgroup value`: DH group number of the IPSec Policy.
-Valid values are 1, 2, 5, 14, 19, 20, 24
+- `--dhgroup value`: DH group number of the IPSec policy.
+Valid values are '2', '14', '19', '20', '24', '5', '1'.
 - `--key-lifetime value`: Key lifetime of the IPSec policy in seconds.
 Valid range is 180 to 86400 seconds.
-- `--pfs`: Enable or disable perfect forward secrecy
+- `--pfs`: Enable or disable perfect forward secrecy.
-- `--json`: Format output in JSON
+- `--json`: Format output in JSON.

 ---